 Who Is Cara Delevingne?

 Cara Delevingne is the most prolific supermodel to emerge from the U.K. since Kate Moss.
 She has been the face of advertising campaigns for brands including Chanel, Burberry and Puma, and has been anointed by Vogue as “the preeminent model of her era” thanks to her “brazen display of personality, that thing most models are richly paid to hide;” Karl Lagerfeld calls her “the Charlie Chaplin of the fashion world.”
 She is close friends with Rihanna and Taylor Swift, has appeared in Hollywood movies and recorded a song with Pharrell Williams.
-Her goofy face-pulling, excess of charisma in an industry renowned for the opposite and love-hate relationship with modeling has endeared her to many: she has more than 41 million Instagram followers and close to 10 million on Twitter.
+Her goofy face-pulling, excess of charisma in an industry renowned for the opposite and love-hate relationship with modeling has endeared her to many: she has more than 41 million Instagram followers and another 10 million on Twitter.

 As of 2018, Delevingne is worth $18 million.

 The Anti-Model, A Force on Instagram

 By 2015, Delevingne had the fashion world at her feet — and 17 million followers on Instagram.
 So her revelation in August that year, in an interview with the Times newspaper, that modeling made her feel “hollow” and “old” and that she was “not doing fashion work any more” came as a surprise; although perhaps not a complete shock — she had reportedly parted company with her model agency, Storm, months earlier, although no official announcement had been made.
 And she had previously told Vogue, in June, “modeling is the opposite of real.”